 The SteelSeries Siberia 200 are moderately stable for a gaming headset.
 They're tight on the head and would be stable enough to jog with if they had a detachable cable.
 However, this means they won't be the best option for sports as the cumbersome cable and slightly bulky design will cause the headphones to slip off your head during more intensive exercises.

-The Steelseries Siberia 200 is a good sounding pair of semi-open over-ear gaming headsets.
 They have a very good and consistent bass, a great mid range and a very good treble range.
 They also have a relatively low distortion but they don't have the most spacious and immersive soundstage.
 Their sound quality is even better than some pricier gaming headset like the Turtle Beach Elite 800.

 Decent consistency performance.
 Due to the semi-open design, the Siberia 200 doesn't rely heavily on an air-tight seal for bass, therefore, their bass delivery is quite consistent across different users.
 Their treble range though, is less consistent than the bass range, most likely due to the ear cup and headband design.